Women: After the Divorce

 A survey, by the American Institute of CPAs and backed by Lapeer County Family Law Attorneys, found that female Customers are much more likely to exhibit positive financial behaviors after a divorce than their male Customers are.
 Women are twice as likely to seek out a job (40.2 percent for women, compared to 20.6 percent for men) and increase their savings toward retirement (41.3 percent for women, compared to 16.4 percent for men).

-Women were found to be nearly four times more likely than men to improve their spending habits (42.3 percent for women, compared to 11.7 percent for men) and approximately 14 times more likely than men to actively seek out financial advice after divorce (60.4 percent for women, compared to 4.4 percent for men), and you can see post to find more evidence of this claim.
+Based on the information provided by an attorney solving legal family disputes, women were found to be nearly four times more likely than men to improve their spending habits (42.3 percent for women, compared to 11.7 percent for men) and approximately 14 times more likely than men to actively seek out financial advice after divorce (60.4 percent for women, compared to 4.4 percent for men), and you can see post to find more evidence of this claim.

 The Ways Morris+D’Angleo Help You Retain Your Wealth for the Divorce